Intent to Register Questions

 • a cumulative overall average of 65%.

-If you are currently IN an Honors Specialization and wish to progress, you must ensure you:
+If you are currently in an Honours Specialization and wish to progress, you must ensure you:

 • maintained a cumulative modular average of 70%;